golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 ### ⚠ Limitations

-- The root filesystem mounted at `/` is only `128M`, the image you are using has to specify a `VOLUME`
+- The root filesystem mounted at `/` is only `128M`
-- Storage is not persistent, all data persisted to disk will be lost after the Activity is terminated.
+- Storage in Golem is not persistent, all data persisted to disk will be lost after the Activity is terminated.

-### 📚 Key Information

-- The image you are using needs to have a `VOLUME` defined to access the storage.
-Right now it's not possible to specify additional volumes at runtime.
-- 🌟TIP: add `VOLUME /storage` to your images, we did so for some of ours.
-- 🌟TIP: **Download/backup your data** from the Provider to the Requestor.

 ---